santoslab/aadl-translator/mdcf-architect-documentation/src/site/sphinx/hazard/overview.rst

 In this language walkthrough, we'll be re-using the app developed in the :ref:`aadl-subset-overview`, though we'll extend it to include components and connections that are not used for code generation.
 The above app diagram has been annotated with two errors (in red).
 You can :download:`download the annotated model<snippets/pulse-ox-forwarding.zip>` or :download:`view the generated report<PulseOx_Forwarding_System.html>`.

 We first :ref:`extend<modeling-outside-elements>` our model to include the patient and clinician, and then -- since T-SAFE is derived from STPA -- start the analysis with system-level :ref:`fundamentals<hazard-analysis-fundamentals>` (eg, accidents to be avoided, safety constraints that prevent them, etc.).
-Then, the main, component-level analysis examines how safety constraint violations can be caused by either :ref:`incoming errors<external-interactions>` or :ref:`internal faults<internal-faults>`.
+Then, the main, component-level analysis documents how safety constraint violations can be caused using both :ref:`constructs<tsafe-constructs>` and :ref:`properties<tsafe-properties>`.

 ***********************
 Hazard Analysis Process